 What Causes Indianapolis Car Accidents?

-Although drunk driving remains a leading cause of fatal collisions, in 2011 distracted driving killed more than 3,000 people nationally.
+Although drunk driving remains a leading cause of fatal collisions, according to recent distracted driving statistics shared by the National Highway Traffic Safety Administration (NHTSA), 3,450 individuals were killed by a preoccupied motorist in 2016.
 More and more people are texting and driving and multi-tasking in other ways, sometimes with fatal consequences.
 Drivers can exhibit many forms of negligence behind the wheel, and many common traffic violations cause serious accidents that leave victims with injuries that can damage them for weeks, months, or even the rest of their lives.
 Common causes of car crashes, in addition to drunk and distracted driving, include:

 - Following too closely